fhmic/vam/README.md

-# VA — Phase 1A Foundation
+# VA — Phase 1Foundation

 Production foundation for VA: authentication, database, and core UI shell.
 Mentor chat, Groq integration, voice, assessments, and progress are **not**